cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 # Deploying a Sails.js Application

 In this guide we're going to show you how to deploy a [Sails.js] application on cloudControl.
-[Sails.js] is real time [Node.js] MVC framework, designed to mimic pattern of frameworks like [Ruby on Rails].
+[Sails.js] is a real-time [Node.js] MVC framework, designed to mimic the pattern of frameworks like [Ruby on Rails].
 It allows you to easily create applications with Node.js using the Model-View-Controller pattern to organize your code so that it is easier to maintain.

 If you are new to Sails.js, first, check out the [Sails getting started page] for more info on how to install Sails.